tribblix/build/patches/openjdk26/README.txt

 'product-images', as 'all' tries to build a static image which doesn't work.

+Cleanup: the masking of _B (see 26+3) didn't work on all systems, so add illumos-vmatree.patch to fix it where it's actually a problem and don't put it in globalDefinitions_gcc.hpp where it can break something else.

 26+18

 Memory types (see 26+14 notes) have changed again.
 The attempt to